antonioribeiro/version/README.md

 php artisan version:refresh
 ```

-If you are using Git commits on your build numbers, you may have to add the git repository to your .env file
+If you are using Git commits on your commit numbers, you may have to add the git repository to your .env file

 ``` text
 VERSION_GIT_REMOTE_REPOSITORY=https://github.com/antonioribeiro/version.git